Church Street Bridge

-The Church Street Bridge is an historic road arch bridge over the Yarra River and the Monash Freeway in Melbourne, Victoria, Australia.
-It links Church Street in Richmond on the north bank with Chapel Street in South Yarra on the south.
+The Church Street Bridge is a reinforced concrete arch bridge over both the Yarra River and Monash Freeway, located in the inner-eastern suburbs of Melbourne, in Victoria, Australia.
+Completed in 1923, the bridge links Church Street in Richmond, on the north bank of the river, with Chapel Street in South Yarra, on the south.
+The bridge carries motor vehicles, trams, pedestrians, and cyclists.

+The bridge was added to the Victorian Heritage Register on 9 August 2001 in recognition of its historical and architectural significance.